Avergrove/avergroves-learning-notes/docs/music/extension_of_the_key_signature_values_technique.md

 So if we create a table for each key signature, we can memorize the following and do some modulo calculation.

+The page assumes that you already know that the key signature order is fixed. ie..
+- F#, C#, G#, D#, A#
+- Bb, Eb, Ab, Db, Gb

+- An "easy" way to remember is to look at the black keys on piano and notice that the accidentals jump between the 2-sets and 3-sets of black keys.

 ## Major Key
 First, let's memorize the Major key signature values, it's recommended to just memorize the ones for the black keys too:
+There isn't really a way around this.
+All math have to start from a reference point.

 Major keys
 | Keys | Key Signature Values|
 |------|---------------------|